xopxe/micro_rosso_platformio/README.md

 ### Serve services

-See the example in the `sync_time` module to create and announce a service.
+See the example in the `sync_time` module for creating and announcing a service.
 First, create a service descriptor and the request and response objects:

 ```cpp
 static service_descriptor my_service;